getodk/xforms-spec/_sections/120-entities.md

 **User-defined Property**: Properties with arbitrary names defined by the form designer

 **Entity Actions**: Actions that can be taken on Entities (`create`, `update`)

+**Container**: The root, a group, or a repeat in a form definition.

+**Entity declaration**: a `meta/entity` block in a container that declares how Entities are affected by that container when a submission is finalized.

 ### Example of an entity-creating form